 3.Results and discussion

 The processed STM images were generated from 2007 to 2015 by the STM module of NanoScope®E produced by Digital Instruments department which total number is around ten thousand.
-The image size is 256pixels*256pixels which has RGB three channels.
-It is analyzed and found that long stripe, short sparse stripe, periodic noise is the top three main defects of scanning images in spite of the various morphologies these images present.
+The image size is 256*256 which has RGB three channels.
+It is analyzed and found that long stripe, short sparse stripe, periodic noise is the top three main defects of scanning images in spite of the various morphologies these images present.(三个缺陷占所有的比例？)

-3.1 Classification result
+3.1 Classification results

-Through manual recognition and tagging, we collect three original data sets as table 1 shown.
+Through manual recognition and tagging, we collect three original (也可以，但raw用的多) data sets as table 1 shown.
 The positive samples and negative samples are roughly equally distributed.
-Distinguishingly, in the long stripe defect data set, we collect 126 positive samples and 126 negative samples which has totally same morphology except for long stripes in order to help the network study the characteristics of long stripes.
+Distinguishingly, in the long stripe defect data set, we collect 126 positive samples and 126 negative samples which have totally same morphology except for long stripes in order to help the network study the characteristics of long stripes.
 Then, after shuffling the data set, respectively divide the three dataset into three set for training, validating and testing.